semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 @## Interaction

-When you hover over a column, we highlight it with a grey background – `rgba 152 170 175, 0.3` (`$mist` with .3 opacity).
+When you hover over a column, we highlight it with a colorgray background – `rgba 152 170 175, 0.3` (`$mist` with .3 opacity).
 The hover takes up half of the margin column on the right and left sides.

 > 💡 If the column is clickable, the cursor must change to `pointer`.